vinitlee/Apothecary-Diaries-Analysis/Episodes/S01E13 - Serving in the Outer Court.md

 # Takeaways
 - The mound in front of the has some significance
 - Suirei was likely coming from the military wing, it's unclear whether she has the right to be there
-- Suirei is covering up the scent of the in-progress [[Resurrection Potion]]
+- Suirei is covering up the scent of the in-progress [[Resurrection Medicine]]
 # Characters
 - [[Jinshi]]
 - [[Maomao]]